pinax/pinax-ratings/README.md

         "pinax.ratings",
     )

-See the list of :ref:`settings` to modify pinax-ratings's default behavior and make adjustments for your website.
+See the list of [`settings`](#settings) to modify pinax-ratings's default behavior and make adjustments for your website.

 Lastly you will want to add `pinax-ratings.urls` to your urls definition:

-    ...
     url(r"^ratings/", include("pinax.ratings.urls")),
-    ...

 Optionally, if want to use the ratings category feature of `pinax-ratings` then you will need to add the `pinax-RATINGS_CATEGORY_CHOICES` setting in your `settings.py`: